Youth smoking: E-cigarettes

 One popular trend among adolescent cigarette smokers is the recent rise of e-cigarettes.
 This phenomenon is also known as vaping but has many other names as well.
 In 2020, it was estimated that approximately 1.3 million children in the United States smoke.
 For the first time in 2014, e-cigarette use was higher among adolescents than smoking traditional cigarettes.
 The most common reasons for using e-cigarettes was to experiment, followed by others reporting e-cigarettes taste good and e-cigarettes to aid in quitting smoking conventional cigarettes.
 Less students associate e-cigarette with serious risk in comparison to smoking conventional cigarettes.
 In a nationwide examination as part of the National Youth Tobacco Survey 2011 and 2012 cohort, e-cigarette use was associated with a greater likelihood of having a history or currently being an active cigarette smoker.
 For individuals that were current smokers, e-cigarette use was associated with higher odds of planning to quit smoking.
 Among cigarette experimenters, defined in this particular study as having less than one puff of a cigarette, e-cigarette use was associated with lower odds of remaining abstinent from conventional cigarettes.
 A study of nearly 2,000 high school students found that students who used both e-cigarettes and regular cigarettes had a significantly greater amount of risk factors associated with smoking.
 In comparison to students who did not smoke, students who used e-cigarettes only or used both e-cigarettes and regular cigarettes more often viewed e-cigarettes as healthier than regular cigarettes.
 Additionally, there is little disapproval for the use of e-cigarettes among adolescents.
 The role of e-cigarettes as being primarily a risk or protective factor for traditional cigarette smoking is debatable, however adolescents are very susceptible to the lure that accompanies e-cigarettes.
 E-cigarettes companies design flavors that make their products seem less harmful than they appear to be.
 They also associate these products with everyday food items.
 In 2019, Juul, another e-cigarette company, stopped selling their best-selling flavor pods amid the Trump administration decision on the sale of flavored e-cigarettes.
+CDC reported that current e-cigarette use among U.S. middle declined from 7.7% in 2023 to 5.9% in 2024, and high school students from 10.0% to 7.8%; a statistically significant decrease overall.

 Ultimately, e-cigarettes may play the role of a 'gateway drug' to smoking traditional cigarettes.
 A new trend among youth is using e-cigarettes to vaporize liquid marijuana which can increase the potency of strain of THC increasing the potential consequences to adolescent brain development.